Volunteering Statistics

 Treasury

-Treasury has launched a refreshed Living Standards Framework Dashboard, which now tracks three indicators and measures related to volunteering.
+Treasury’s Living Standards Framework Dashboard tracks three indicators and measures related to volunteering.
 You can monitor progress against the Dashboard.
-Three key indicators related to volunteering measure now tracked as part of framework include:
+Three key indicators related to volunteering are:

 - Volunteering: Measured by tracking the percentage of adults who reported having done voluntary work in the previous four weeks (New Zealand General Social Survey – Stats NZ)